logan169/okcoin-btc-ltc-scraper/README.md

 ##### okcoin_btc_usd 1494954839 1646.94 50.717   86.199

 ### Disclaimer
-This script was initialy designed to run continuously on a raspberry pi (rpi).
+This script was initially designed to run continuously on a raspberry pi (rpi).
-Be aware that if you choose to do the same, this script is intensive in write/read cycles and may corrupt your rpi sdd card after a while.
+Beware that if you choose to do the same, this script is intensive in write/read cycles and may corrupt your rpi sdd card after a while.
 For this reason, I advice you to run it on an USB key connected to your rpi.
-I can't be held responsable in any case for any damages that could occurs to your system or hardware while running this script.
+I can't be held responsable in any case for any damages that could occur to your system or hardware while running this script.

 #### Dependancies
 - Python 3